20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Install Art Deco-inspired tiles with a nautical twist.

-Coastal element: Choose tiles featuring stylized waves, seashells, or fish in typical Art Deco colors like deep blue, gold, and white.
+Coastal element: Look for tiles featuring stylized waves, seashells, or fish in classic Art Deco colors like deep blue, gold, and white.

 2. Porthole Window